stringparser/gulp-runtime/README.md

 Use gulp whilst is running

-**Implementation status: testing**
+**Implementation status: documentation**

-I've started the tests and hopefully soon there will be a more stable release.
+Soon new docs.
+Something simple.

 ## install